jsanvil/som24/docs/unit01.md

 - Non-preemptive.
 - Waiting times are smaller than FCFS.
-- Starvation.
+- **Starvation**.
 Long processes can block the execution of short processes.
 - Minimum performance.

 #### Shortest remaining time first (SRTF)